Jukkay/laplacian/readme.md

 ### What does it do?

-This app takes in an image file from user.
-When user uploads the file, it's analyzed for blurryness using laplacian algoritm.
+When the user uploads the file, it's analyzed for blurriness using the laplacian algorithm.
 If the image seems to be blurry, user gets notified of this and is encouraged to take a new picture.
 If image is not blurry, the image is just uploaded.

 ### What is it built with?

-Frontend is built using Next.js, React and TypeScript.
-Backend is written in Golang and it uses OpenCV's laplacian function.
-Connection between frontend and backend is implemented using Go's built in http server and API requests.
+The front end is built using Next.js, React, and TypeScript.
+The back end is written in Golang and it uses OpenCV's Laplacian function.
+The connection between the front end and the back end is implemented using Go's built in http server and API requests.

 - React
 - TypeScript